PaperStrike/hexo-filter-probe-image-size/README.md

 Available configurations and default values.
 Configure them in Hexo `_config.yml`.

-All paths, if not marked `external`, base on the generating folder (usually the `public` folder after generated).
+All relative paths, relative and limited to the generating folder (usually the `public` folder after generated).

+All absolute paths represent files from the file system.
+E.g., `/home/foo/Pictures/` does represent `/home/foo/Pictures/` on Linux, and `D:/home/foo/Pictures/` on Windows (assume you run Hexo in `D:`), instead of the one based on your site folder.

 ```yaml
 # Probe <img> sizes and set related attributes.